mworster/stm32mp157-dev-kit/Getting_started_with_the_devkit.md

     $> sudo apt-get install make xsltproc docbook-utils fop dblatex xmlto
     $> sudo apt-get install libncurses5 libncurses5-dev libncursesw5-dev libssl-dev linux-headers-generic u-boot-tools device-tree-compiler bison flex g++ libyaml-dev

+NOTE: More for fun than anything required...
+You can check the number of cores your machine has to be used in the `-j` flag during the build process via the following command:

+    $> grep -P '^core id\t' /proc/cpuinfo | sort -u | wc -l

 ### Prereqs on Target